 How Much Weight Can my Porter Carry?

-The recommended weight for porters to safely carry is 25kg and we assign one porter between two people (unless you pay to have an extra porter).
-When you think about it, 25kg is already a very heavy load to carry, especially when you’re trekking in the Himalaya!
-Therefore we ask that you make sure your backpack weighs no more than 12-13kg.
+The recommended weight for porters to safely carry is 24kg and we assign one porter between two people (unless you pay to have an extra porter).
+When you think about it, 24kg is already a very heavy load to carry, especially when you’re trekking in the Himalaya!
+Therefore we ask that you make sure your backpack weighs no more than 12kg.

 We’ve trekked in Nepal many times and we think you can easily take what you need and be within 13kg.
 Especially when you can also carry things in your own day pack.
-If you’re not sure about what to take on the trek, have a look at our packing list here.
+If you’re not sure about what to take on the trek, take a look at our tried and tested packing list.

 You don’t have to take everything with you.
 It’s always possible to leave some things (including a clean change of clothes) at your hotel or at our office in Kathmandu – just ask us.